Skin Cancer Removal Houston

-Dr. Fusi, F.A.C.S., M.B.A. is an established plastic surgeon who has spent over twenty years helping patients restore their appearance through aesthetic and reconstructive surgery.
-He has received advanced plastic surgical training from Yale and been a clinical faculty member since 1993.
 Dr. Craig completed her six-year plastic surgery residency at Yale and then moved to Houston for a microsurgical and cancer reconstruction fellowship at MD Anderson Cancer Center, where she was then recruited to become an Assistant Professor.
 She has trained as both a microsurgeon and reconstructive plastic surgeon for a wide variety of procedures.
-Both Dr. Fusi and Dr. Craig are committed to developing their surgical techniques with the world’s leading experts, providing Houston patients with the latest advancements in reconstructive surgery.
+Dr. Craig is committed to developing their surgical techniques with the world’s leading experts, providing Houston patients with the latest advancements in reconstructive surgery.

 What is Skin Cancer?

 3.5 million cases of skin cancer are diagnosed each year in the United States.
 Although skin cancer has high rates of recovery, the cancer will need to be removed and additional therapy considered to prevent recurrence.
 The three main types of skin cancer are: